microsoft/playwright/docs/src/api/class-request.md

 ## method: Request.serviceWorker
 * since: v1.24
 * langs: js
+* deprecated: Requests made by a Service Worker are not reported in Playwright.
 - returns: <[null]|[Worker]>

-The Service [Worker] that is performing the request.

-**Details**

-This method is Chromium only.
-It's safe to call when using other browsers, but it will always be `null`.
+This method will always return `null`.

-Requests originated in a Service Worker do not have a [`method: Request.frame`] available.

 ## async method: Request.sizes
 * since: v1.15